docuracy/Locolligo/README.md

 [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.6257615.svg)](https://doi.org/10.5281/zenodo.6257615)

 ***Locolligo* is a single-page, browser-based javascript application \[*in the early stages of development*\] for the formatting, linking, and geolocation of datasets, with a particular focus on Cultural Heritage.** The greatest barrier to the visualisation, sharing, and linking of datasets that have a locational facet is the variety of ways and formats in which information has been collected, recorded, and stored. *Locolligo* seeks to dissolve that barrier.
+It can be downloaded and run on a standalone PC, tablet, or smartphone, without any dependency on a database or other server infrastructure; basic features will even run without an internet connection.

 [<img src="./images/docuracy-logo.png" height="100" align="left">](https://docuracy.co.uk/)
 [<img src="https://britishlibrary.github.io/locating-a-national-collection/graphics/BL.svg" height="100" align="left">](https://www.bl.uk/)